stryker2k2/bls-ctf/README.md

-# Black Lantern Security Christmas Capture the Flag Challenge
+# BLS Christmas Capture the Flag Challenge

 ## Summary
 This is a small little server-based game created for the Black Lantern family!
 It is a Dungeons and Dragons type text-based adventure that focuses around your adventure at the Black Lantern Christmas Party!
 Download, play, and enjoy!